 The photo-stop routing is built around the standard NYC wedding route.
 DD’s hourly booking runs the DUMBO, Central Park, and Top of the Rock route as a continuous leg between the ceremony and the reception, with the driver briefed on the curb-timing at each stop and coordinated with the photographer’s shot list.
 The credentialing footprint is the safety floor: every DD chauffeur clears the TLC-licensed, background-checked, drug-tested standard, and the base holds National Limousine Association membership.
 Trade-press coverage in Yahoo Finance and Digital Journal tracks the same operator.
 The booking line +1 888 420 0177 routes to a live dispatch desk that coordinates with the planner and photographer in advance and answers on the day.

-The right call for: any NYC wedding running a whole-day bridal-party Sprinter, a couple sedan, and a guest shuttle on one coordinated booking; multi-borough getting-ready, ceremony, photo, and reception timelines; late send-offs where the flat rate must hold across midnight; and any wedding where the planner needs a vendor the timeline can be built around.
+The right call for: any NYC wedding that wants a flat-rate chauffeur value running a whole-day bridal-party Sprinter, a couple sedan, and a guest shuttle on one coordinated booking; multi-borough getting-ready, ceremony, photo, and reception timelines; late send-offs where the flat rate must hold across midnight; and any wedding where a published no-surge rate is the priority.

 3. NYC Luxury Sprinter